Canada has three main national mobile providers: Rogers, Bell, and Telus. Their sub-brands often provide more budget-friendly prepaid choices.

 While English predominates, knowing a few French words can be thoughtful.
 Canadians are generally understanding.

-Access to mobile networks and internet helps navigation and information access throughout Kingston.
+Access to mobile service providers and internet helps navigation and information access throughout Kingston.

 Here's a general guide to typical opening hours and schedules in Kingston.